zhouwenbin2001/MIT-Online-Program/BA Group Projects/README.md

 # Description

-This folder contains my group project in business analysis.
+This folder contains technical files for the final group project of BA-1.

-# Team
+# Team Members

 1. Wenbin Zhou (Leader)
 2. Yanjun Lin